-- Between 2011 and 2016, the proportion of college and university educated recent immigrants in the District fell by 2.3%, compared to an increase of 2.5% for its total population and no change among its total immigrant population. - Like West Vancouver, Metro Vancouver was also home to a greater proportion of college and university educated immigrants compared to its Canadian born counterparts.
+- college and university educated recent immigrants in the District fell by 2.3%, population and no change among its total immigrant population. - Like West Vancouver, Metro Vancouver was also home to a greater proportion of college and university educated immigrants compared to its Canadian born counterparts.
 53.2% of recent immigrants and 41.7% of total immigrants had a bachelor's degree or higher, compared to 33.6% of the Canadian born population.

-% of Canadian Born - West Vancouver % of Recent Immigrants - West Vancouver
+% of Canadian Born - West Vancouver

+% of Recent Immigrants - West Vancouver